Mrfrey14/salesforceDev/How-to-Setup-SFDX.md

 7) If you want to pull code or config from your scratch org into your local vscode project use the commnand: SFDX: Pull Source from Default Scratch Org

-7) If you want to open your scratch org use the command: SFDX: Open Default Org
+8) If you want to open your scratch org use the command: SFDX: Open Default Org

+Using this in tandem with unlocked packages can make your life a lot easier.
+You can install the necessary metadata in your scratch org just by installing an unlocked package in it.
+Alternatively, you can technically manage this all in your git repositories.